Gangster (franchise)

-Gangster is an Indian Hindi and Telugu-language crime thriller film series written, directed and produced by Ram Gopal Varma.
+Gangster is an Indian Hindi and Telugu-language crime thriller franchise written, directed and produced by Ram Gopal Varma.
 It is based on the Indian mafia organization D-Company, known to be run by Dawood Ibrahim.
 The first film came in 1998: the critically acclaimed Satya, later followed by Company and then the prequel D, with storylines based on the Mumbai underworld.
 Satya has won six Filmfare Awards, including the Critics Award for Best Film.

-Satya 2 is the fourth installment and D Company is fifth installment the Gangster Trilogy.
+These three films make up the original Gangster trilogy.

+Consequent unrelated installments were also produced which were not as well received as the original trilogy, Satya 2, serving as an unrelated sequel to Satya, D Company (web series) and D Company, a prelude to the web series.

 In 2002 came his commercial as well as critical success, Company, an example of parallel cinema, was based on the real-life underworld organization, the D-Company.
 It won seven Filmfare Awards and earned him a Filmfare Best Director Award nomination.
 Malayalam actor Mohanlal debuted in Bollywood doing an extended cameo in this film.
 A prequel to Company was made in 2005: D, produced by Varma and directed by Vishram Sawant.
 Satya, Company and D are together considered an "Indian gangster trilogy".

 Satya and Company, in particular, were cited by British director Danny Boyle as influences on his Academy Award-winning film Slumdog Millionaire (2008), for their "slick, often mesmerizing portrayals of the Mumbai underworld", their display of "brutality and urban violence", and their gritty realism.